trident64/SIDBlaster/ReadMe.md

   - PRG files (.prg) - Executable Commodore 64 programs
   - SID files (.sid) - Commodore 64 music format
   - ASM files (.asm) - Assembly language source code

-## Configuration

-SIDBlaster can be configured using a `SIDBlaster.cfg` file, which can be placed in:
-- The current directory
-- The executable's directory
-- Standard system configuration locations

-Common configuration options include:
-- `kickassPath`: Default path to KickAss.jar
-- `exomizerPath`: Default path to Exomizer
-- `playerName`: Default player to use
-- `emulationFrames`: Default number of frames to emulate

 ## Requirements